wojtryb/kritaSubwindowOrganizer/README.md

 - "one window" mode:\
     -when the 'floater' is activated, open it in main canvas (which becomes a floater)\
     -when the 'canvas' is activated, the tool is idle.

-drag and drop backgrounder into floater or another backgrounder to swap them
+**Simpler way is to drag and drop backgrounder into floater or another backgrounder to swap them.**

+- **Open canvas overview** *View > Open canvas overview* opens the main subwindow in another view with softproofing turned on by default (soft proofing toggling can be disabled in config.py file in plugin directory)

 - **maximize** (override): when one window is maximized by the user, all the rest are not visible, even when the "always on top" is toggled.
 - **minimize** (override): only floating windows can get minimized.
 Minimization can be done with drag and drop.